saliviavanko/infinitycore/README.md

 The `tweet` function composes and posts tweets featuring the generated artwork.
 Each tweet includes:

-- The artwork's title.
+- The artwork.
-- A brief conceptual description.
+- A brief conceptual text.
-- Attribution to `$UNIT`.

 ---